 • Baking Soda – gives the blondies their rise and fluffiness

-• Salt – cuts the sweetness enhances all the flavors
+• Salt – cuts the sweetness and enhances all the flavors

-• White Chocolate Chips – we love Guittard or Ghiradelli brand chips
+• White Chocolate Chips – we love Guittard or Ghirardelli brand chips, but you can also use white chocolate chunks

-• Dehydrated Raspberries – it’s important that they are dehydrated or freeze dried raspberries, they add real raspberry flavor without adding any extra moisture
+• Dehydrated Raspberries – It’s important that they are dehydrated or freeze-dried berries rather than fresh raspberries; they add real raspberry flavor without adding any extra moisture

 The measurements for each ingredient can be found in the recipe card at the end of this post.